 Let’s take a look at the hardware differences:

 |Memory||6GB GDDR6||6GB GDDR6||6GB GDDR5|

-It does share a number of specifications with the RTX 2060 though.
-Its memory is the same 6GB of 12Gbps GDDR6 and it too is built on a 12nm process, representing a 25 percent die shrink over the 16nm GTX 1060.
+The GTX 1660 Ti does share a few specifications with the RTX 2060.
+Its memory is the same 6GB of 12Gbps GDDR6 and it too is built on a 12nm process, representing a 25% die shrink over the 16nm GTX 1060.
 It also has a bumped clock speed (even higher than the RTX 2060) and features 1,536 CUDA cores.
-That’s a convenient 20 percent increase over the GTX 1060 and a 20 percent drop-off from the RTX 2060.
+That’s a 20% increase over the GTX 1060 and a 20% drop-off from the RTX 2060.

-But how does this equate to real world performance?
-Early reviews are now in, and the 1660 Ti looks like it fits quite comfortably into Nvidia’s line up as you might expect considering its price point.
-It performs favorably compared to last-generation graphics cards, equating to roughly a GTX 1070 in terms of raw performance, although the last-generation card does pull slightly ahead in some games.
-It’s also able to beat out AMD’s RX 590 in most tests, which appears to be the main target of Nvidia’s pricing on the new card.
+But how does this equate to real-world performance?
+The 1660 Ti fits quite comfortably into Nvidia’s lineup as you might expect considering its price point.
+It performs favorably compared to last-generation graphics cards, equating to roughly a GTX 1070 in terms of raw performance, though the last-generation card does pull slightly ahead in some games.
+It’s also able to beat out AMD’s RX 590 in most tests, which appears to be the main target of Nvidia’s pricing.

-Considering the RTX 2060 tends to compete more favorably with higher-end cards like the GTX 1070 Ti and the AMD Vega 56, it should be no surprise that is noticeably more powerful than the GTX 1660 Ti.
-It differs from game to game, but in general there is a 10 and 15 percent gap in performance.
+Considering the RTX 2060 tends to compete more favorably with higher-end cards like the GTX 1070 Ti and the AMD Vega 56, it should be no surprise that it’s noticeably more powerful than the GTX 1660 Ti.
+It differs from game to game, but in general, there is a 10% and 15% gap in performance.

 While that is significant enough to make the RTX 2060 a better gaming card — especially if you’re looking to play at 1440p — for those at 1080p, the savings made by opting for a GTX 1660 Ti may be worth it, especially if you aren’t interested in some of the visual features offered by RTX GPUs.